gilovi/image-processing-1/README.txt

 quantize an Image to a given range , in max given iterations

-the first test image has nice borders and not alot of colors witch helped to examin the equalization and the quantizeation while the second one has some intense colors witch helped to view the color changes
+the first test image has nice borders and not alot of colors witch helped to examin the equalization and the quantizeation. while the second one has some intense colors witch helped to view the color changes